Frequently Asked Questions

 Q: I am having trouble registering for orientation.
 What do I do?

 A: Check your ID and password, and make sure they are correct.
 If you think they are the problem, contact our IT Helpdesk at email@example.com or 662-915-5222.
-If the problem is something else (credit card, etc.), call us at 662-915-7226, or email us at firstname.lastname@example.org, and we’ll help you get it straight.
+If the problem is something else (credit card, etc.), call us at 662-915-7226, or email us at firstname.lastname@example.org.

 Q: Can I make changes to my scheduled session?

 A: If your plans change after you have registered for an orientation session, please log in to the registration system to change to another session.
-You will be charged a $15 processing fee for any changes made to your registration within seven days of your session.
+You will still have to select “Sign Up for Orientation” but then your current registration details will show and you will have the option to modify.

 Q: Can I add parents/guests to my session?

 A: Please log in to the original registration portal to add a parent or guest to your session.
-You will be charged a $15 processing fee for any additions if made within seven days of your session.
+You will still have to select “Sign up for Orientation” but then you will see an option to add a guest.

 Q: What happens if I miss my session?

-A: Students and family members who do not attend their reserved orientation session will be assessed a $15 processing fee upon registering for a new session.
+A: Students and family members who do not attend their reserved orientation session will be reached out to to schedule a new session, but it is best if you do this ahead of time.

 Q: What does the orientation fee cover?

-Transfer Sessions: The $60 orientation fee covers all expenses for the program, including most meals and printed materials.
-Overnight accommodations are an additional $35.
+A: The orientation fee covers all expenses for the program, including food, all printed materials, a student t shirt, etc.

 Q: Do I need to bring my checkbook to pay for tuition and fees?